kodecocodes/vt_android_mvvm/v1/for_instructor/07-testing-the-view-model.markdown

 ```

-We add a setup method annotated with @Before, and in the method we init the mocks and setup the creatureViewModel property to be tested.
+We add a setup method annotated with @Before, and in the method we init the mocks and setup the creatureViewModel to be tested.

 ```kotlin
   @Before